athomasq/athomasq.github.io/essays/an-idiot-with-a-chequebook.md

 <image> 2x2 of quality vs valuation

 The challenge is seeing and getting a chance to invest in those exceptional companies on a consistent basis.
 It's one thing if you're Benchmark, Sequoia, A16z or Tiger Global.
-It's another thing entirely if you're a relatively low profile angel investor in Toronto.
+It's another thing entirely if you're a relatively low-profile angel investor in Toronto.

 And if you don't pick the best of the best, the math is [extremely challenging](https://avc.com/2021/11/seed-rounds-at-100mm-post-money/).

 ----
 <br/>